Celebrating Learning with UNISON

 for Scotland is about ‘personal fulfilment and enterprise,

-culture in which education and training is available and
+a culture in which education and training is available

-learners, that is people who have had a poor experience
+traditional learners, that is people who have had a poor

-of learning in the past, people who lack confidence in their
+experience of learning in the past, people who lack confidence

-own abilities or who feel school was so long ago that they
+in their own abilities or who feel school was so long

 By learning UNISON doesn’t just mean getting